-Students have limited computer access at the school, but you will not need your computer for coursework while in Florence; none of your instructors will expect you to type your work (but they will expect it to be neat!).
+Students have limited computer access at the school, most students find it useful to have their computers.
+It is recommended but not required.
 Wireless connectivity is available in certain sections of Lingua Viva.
 Additionally, there are numerous internet points in Florence and LinguaViva students are eligible for some discounts and free computer time.
 Whether you take a tablet or laptop is entirely up to you, but do keep in mind security and luggage weight issues.